Last Updated: December 20, 2021

 - March 20 – Spring Equinox

-As with most of 2020, in the time of COVID, most events and seasonal activities have a more independent vibe or have gone virtual.
-There are still a lot of fun local activities.
-We’ll be doing more independent outings and home activities!
+We also like to find some local activities to add to our winter bucket list as outings.
 Check your local tourism website for seasonal ideas.
 Or search for “winter events” + your city.
 Here are some of activities we can hopefully still enjoy in some aspect!

 - Winter Light Festival